tobp03/live-asl-translation/README.md

 ## 🚀 Usage
 - Full pipeline
    To train your own model and reproduce the full workflow : Open and run `main_livefeed.ipynb`.
-This notebook contains all steps end-to-end:
+This notebook contains all steps from start to finish:
    1. Download the [Citizen ASL Dataset](https://www.microsoft.com/en-us/research/project/asl-citizen/)
    2. Place the dataset folder in the same directory as `main_livefeed.ipynb` (the project root)
    3. Open and run the full pipeline step 1-3 on `main_livefeed.ipynb`